 Here are the top 5 problems faced by eCommerce websites and how you can prevent them.

 1. Content not being unique

-One of the biggest mistakes made by ecommerce retailers is to use stock product descriptions or non-unique titles.
-Duplicate content or content that is copied and pasted from another resource makes it extremely difficult for search engines to differentiate your ecommerce website from the competition.
+One of the biggest mistakes made by online retailers is to use stock product descriptions or non-unique titles.
+Duplicate content or content that is copied and pasted from another resource makes it extremely difficult for search engines to differentiate your eCommerce website from the competition.
 This has a derogatory effect on SEO performance, so you must make sure that you don’t fall victim to this mistake.
 Even if you don’t have enough time to write unique product descriptions, you can always hire a copywriting service, such as ours at Ignition Media.
-Our copywriters can write engaging and unique product descriptions that not only complement your SEO efforts, but also helps customers familiarise themselves with products.
+Our copywriters can write engaging and unique product descriptions that not only complement your SEO efforts but also help customers familiarise themselves with products.

 2. Poor quality of images

 Online shopping is completely dependent on high-quality product descriptions and high-quality images.
 As opposed to traditional shopping, customers cannot pick up, hold or inspect a product.
 To get around this problem, you need to provide high-quality photos of products taken from multiple angles.
 This offers customers a chance to experience a product and familiarise themselves with it before making a purchase.
 Also, ensure that your images can be zoomed into from all devices, smartphones included.